 - “I’m a person who likes to feel in control and magic helps me to feel like that.”

-- “I learn magic because I think there are scary forces in the universe someone needs to learn to keep back such forces so why not I?”
+- “I learn magic because I think there are scary forces in the universe someone needs to learn to keep back such forces.
+I guess I have to do it because I don’t see anyone else taking it seriously enough.”

 - “I just want to get more out of life.”